immutable/contracts/audits/trading/202404-threat-model-immutable-signed-zone-v2.md

    1. `ImmutableSignedZoneV2.sol` validates the fulfilment execution details using the `extraData` payload, reverting if expectations are not met

 ### Immutable Signed Zone (v2) Design

+Immutable Signed Zone (v2) is an implementation of the SIP-7 specification, supporting substandards 3, 4 and 6.

 This section explains the security relevant aspects of the Immutable Signed Zone (v2) contract beyond the scope of the SIP-7 specification.